TosbackCgusBridge-Bot/CGUs-versions/Earthlink/Privacy Policy.md

 **14\.
 How to Contact Us**

-Please contact us if you have any questions about this Privacy Policy or its implementation, at earthlinkconsumerprivacy@corp.earthlink.com or EarthLink, LLC, Legal Department/Consumer Privacy, 1375 Peachtree Street, Atlanta, GA 30309.
+Please contact us if you have any questions about this Privacy Policy or its implementation, at earthlinkconsumerprivacy@corp.earthlink.com or EarthLink, LLC, Legal Department/Consumer Privacy, 1700 Peachtree Street, Suite 900, Atlanta, GA 30309.

 Effective Date: February 14, 2014